Call Centre Workforce Planning Using Erlang C in R language

 Contact centre workforce planning involves an exciting mix of rational production management and the soft skills of providing service with a smile.
 The mathematics of managing a call centre ensures customers have a great experience by limiting waiting times.

 The Grade of Service can numerically express call centre performance.
 This KPI is the percentage of calls answered within a specific time.
 For example, 90% of calls are responded to within 30 seconds.
-This Grade of Service depends on the following:

 - The volume of calls made to the centre.